 No, Tor Browser does not have a built-in VPN.
 You will not find a “connect to VPN” button or any integrated VPN service within the browser’s settings.

 This is a very common point of confusion.
-Many users ask “Does Tor Browser have a built in VPN?” because both tools are powerful and famous for protecting online privacy.
+Many users ask, “Is Tor a VPN?” because both tools are powerful and famous for protecting online privacy.
 It is easy to group them together.

 The key is understanding their different goals:

-- A VPN’s main job is privacy.
+- A VPN focuses primarily on privacy.
 It creates a secure, encrypted tunnel between your device and a single server run by a company.
 This hides your online activity from your Internet Service Provider (ISP).
 Your ISP only sees you connecting to the VPN, not the websites you visit.

-- Tor Browser’s main job is anonymity.
+- Tor Browser focuses primarily on anonymity.
 It hides who you are from the websites you visit.
 It does this by routing your connection through a decentralized, three-layer network run by volunteers.
 The website sees the IP address of the final volunteer node, not your real IP.

 2. Why Tor Browser doesn’t include a VPN